|Minimum ATAR||70 This figure refers to the ATAR level below which an application will not be considered. This is not a guarantee of admission.|

 |Duration||3 years full-time|

-The Faculty of Science and Engineering offers a wide range of options within the Bachelor of Science, which gives you the opportunity to pursue your specific interests in the following disciplines:
+The Faculty of Science and Engineering offers a wide range of disciplines within the Bachelor of Science and other degrees, which gives you the opportunity to pursue your specific interests:

 High achieving students may complete an additional honours year enabling them to undertake their own significant research project.